ethanperitz/ethanperitz.github.io/projects/global-affordability-dashboard.md

 permalink:  /projects/global-affordability-dashboard/
 ---

-# Comparing Affordability of Worldwide Cities
+### Comparing Affordability of Worldwide Cities Using a Streamlit App
-## A Streamlit App with Global Affordability Data

 This simple app uses scraped data to allow users to compare and visualize affordability metrics across cities and countries.